discimus-scientia/drl-reacher/README.md

 ## How To Run
 ### Dependencies

+1. Install the dependencies as specified on the Udacity DRLND Github repository [here](https://github.com/udacity/deep-reinforcement-learning)

-1. Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version: Twenty (20) Agents_**